nordenskiold/nonogram-pwa/README.md

 # nonogram-pwa
-A PWA version of nonogram
+A PWA version of nonogram.